-14 333.
-Plaintiffs reallege and incorporate by reference all prior and subsequent15 paragraphs.

-16 334.
-The APA requires that a court "hold unlawful and set aside agency action, 17 findings, and conclusions found to be arbitrary, capricious, [or] an abuse of discretion."
-5 18 U.S.C. § 706(2)(A).
+- Plaintiffs reallege and incorporate by reference all prior and subsequent 352. paragraphs. - 353.
+The APA requires that a court "hold unlawful and set aside agency action, findings, and conclusions found to be arbitrary, capricious, [or] an abuse of discretion."
+5 U.S.C. § 706(2)(A).

-19 335.
-An agency action is arbitrary and capricious if the agency has "relied on factors which Congress has not intended it to consider, entirely failed to consider an important aspect 20 21 of the problem, offered an explanation for its decision that runs counter to the evidence before 22 the agency, or is so implausible that it could not be ascribed to a difference in view or the 23 product of agency expertise."
+354. An agency action is arbitrary and capricious if the agency has "relied on factors which Congress has not intended it to consider, entirely failed to consider an important aspect of the problem, offered an explanation for its decision that runs counter to the evidence before the agency, or is so implausible that it could not be ascribed to a difference in view or the product of agency expertise."
 Motor Vehicle Mfrs.
 Ass'n of the U.S., Inc. v.
 State Farm Mut.
-24 Auto.
+Auto.
 Ins.
 Co., 463 U.S. 29, 43 (1983).
-That "reasoned explanation requirement of administrative law ... is meant to ensure that agencies offer genuine justifications for important 25 26 decisions, reasons that can be scrutinized by courts and the interested public."
+That "reasoned explanation requirement of administrative law is meant to ensure that agencies offer genuine justifications for important decisions, reasons that can be scrutinized by courts and the interested public."
 Dep't of Com. v.
 New York, 588 U.S. 752, 785 (2019).

-336. The mass office closures and layoffs constitute a final agency action subject to judicial review.
+- 355. The mass office closures and layoffs constitute a final agency action subject to judicial review.
 It marks the "consummation" of the agency's decisionmaking process, sets forth the agency's conclusions that agencies are acting unlawfully, and proscribes new substantive obligations "from which legal consequences will flow."
 Bennett v.
-Spear, 520 U.S. 154, 178 (1997) (quoting Rederiaktiebolaget Transatlantic, 400 U.S. at 71).

-337. Defendants' actions are arbitrary and capricious because Defendants failed to take into consideration the impact that terminating "diversity, equity, and inclusion initiatives" or activities related to "accessibility" would have on Head Start agencies ability to meet the requirements of the Head Start Act, its implementing regulations, state and local requirements, as well as the needs of the diverse children and families they serve.

-13 338.
-Defendants' actions are arbitrary and capricious because the March 14 DEI Ban 14 and April 16 DEIA Certification are inconsistent with one another.

-15 339.
-Defendants' actions are arbitrary and capricious because Defendants failed to 16 take into consideration the impact that mass office closures and layoffs would have.
+Spear, 520 U.S. 154, 178 (1997) (quoting Rederiaktiebolaget Transatlantic, 400 U.S. at 71). - 356.
+Defendants' actions are arbitrary and capricious because Defendants failed to take into consideration the impact that terminating "diversity, equity, and inclusion initiatives" or activities related to "accessibility" would have on Head Start agencies ability to meet the requirements of the Head Start Act, its implementing regulations, state and local requirements, as well as the needs of the diverse children and families they serve. - 357.
+Defendants' actions are arbitrary and capricious because the March 14 DEI Letter and April 16 DEIA Certification are inconsistent with one another. - 358.
+Defendants' actions are arbitrary and capricious because Defendants failed to take into consideration the impact that mass office closures and layoffs and policy of delay on designation decisions would have.

-340. Defendants' actions are arbitrary and capricious because they rely on factors Congress did not intend the agency to consider, and disregard material facts and evidence.

-19 341.
-The Defendants actions are arbitrary and capricious because they are vague,20 arbitrary, and unsupported by the evidence.

-342. The Defendants actions is arbitrary and capricious because they do not adequately quantify or consider the harms that will result.

-343. As a result of Defendants' unlawful conduct, Plaintiffs have suffered and will continue to suffer irreparable harm.
+- 359. Defendants' actions are arbitrary and capricious because they rely on factors Congress did not intend the agency to consider, and disregard material facts and evidence. - 360.
+The Defendants actions are arbitrary and capricious because they are vague, arbitrary, and unsupported by the evidence. - 361.
+The Defendants actions is arbitrary and capricious because they do not adequately quantify or consider the harms that will result. - 362.
+As a result of Defendants' unlawful conduct, Plaintiffs have suffered and will continue to suffer irreparable harm.